D2D Assisted Multi-antenna Coded Caching: Introduction

 \subsection{Related works}

-\ac{D2D} communication has been studied extensively in wireless scenarios for the traditional caching method, where an entire file is placed at the end-user (see for example~\cite{traditional-d2d-magazine-2014, hierarchicald2dcachingsolution, mehdibennisD2D, MDS-CC-D2D-2019}).
-The idea is that benefiting from \ac{D2D} communication results in less congested servers, improved \ac{EE} of the network, mitigated near-far problem, etc. Furthermore, in order to increase network throughput (e.g., per-user rate, transmission time, \ac{DoF}, etc.), recent papers have extended the \ac{D2D} idea to \ac{CC} wireless networks~\cite{Ji2016, D2D-CC-Optload-memtradeof-caire-2019, D2D-CC-H-cachesize-2020, CC-D2D-pooya-2016, DPDA2019, Centralized-CC-user-cooperation-2019, D2Daimilar2me}.
+D2D communication has been studied extensively in wireless scenarios for traditional caching methods, where an entire file is placed at the end-user (see for example~\cite{traditional-d2d-magazine-2014, hierarchicald2dcachingsolution, mehdibennisD2D, MDS-CC-D2D-2019}).
+The idea is that utilizing D2D communication results in less congested servers, improved network energy efficiency (EE), mitigated near-far problems, etc. {On the other hand, currently, interest is increasing in machine learning (ML) tools such as deep deterministic policy gradient (DDPG)~\cite{DRL2020} as a means for various wireless resource allocation problems (e.g.,~\cite{UAV-ML}).
+In this regard, authors have considered applying ML in cache-aided data delivery, including D2D communications~\cite{ML-D2D-2021}.
+Specifically, ML tools can be utilized for cache placement or delivery schedules for cache-aided networks~\cite{ML-D2D-2021}, including coded caching~\cite{Doublecc_ML}}.